 - A short discussion followed by a FELT-INTROSPECTION – we identify patterns of tension and/or trauma

 - DHARA BREATHING – we breathe consciously, bringing our attention into the body.
-Mindfully meeting our bodily sensations, emotions, images and beliefs, we gain new insights into our psychological/emotional patterns.
-Unconscious or suppressed aspects of our mind that are ready to be seen surface.
-Reintegrating these aspects results in a profound feeling of relief and return to wholeness.
+Mindfully meeting our bodily sensations, emotions, images and beliefs, we gain new insights into our thought and emotional patterns.
+Unconscious or suppressed aspects of our mind – that are ready to be seen – surface.
+Reintegrating these exiled aspects results in a profound feeling of relief and return to wholeness.

 - Together, we contemplate on the insights and wisdom inspired by the process and identify ways to integrate them into our daily living, using mind-body codes such as drawing, sounds, specific postures or movements.